1. What are your hours?

 7. Are meals provided?

-Food volunteers bring in a warm meal every night.
+We try to serve a hot meal each night around 7pm to 8pm.
 Everyone will get a chance to eat if they choose.
 We don’t promise you’ll get full but you’ll get some warm food in your system.
 Hot coffee is usually served evenings and mornings.
 Most sites offer cold breakfast items like cereal, donuts or breakfast bars.

 8. Are there showers?